 Hometown: Spokane, Washington

-Andrea is a licensed mental health counselor and music lover.
-She is also a fan of Guiding Eyes, having benefited greatly when matched with her first guide dog O’Shea.
-Andrea is looking forward to the continued safe travel and loving companionship her second dog, Otis, will provide.
+Andrea is a licensed mental health counselor, often working with those adjusting to blindness.
+She is an avid music lover and plays keyboard in a classic rock cover band, which she describes as “good for my soul”.
+She also loves adaptive cross country skiing and is big fan of Guiding Eyes, since being matched with her first guide dog O’Shea.
+She is grateful for the continued safe travel and loving companionship her second dog, Otis, provides

 Congratulations to Otis’ Puppy Raisers, The Trapp Family and Cheryl and Don Matczak!